matter-labs/zksync-lite-docs/docs/faq/tokens.md

 <https://api.zksync.io/api/v0.1/tokens>

 DISCLAIMER: We will list any tokens fulfilling the criteria below on the first-come, first-serve basis.
-Listing of a token on zkSync does not represent an endorsment for this token by the Matter Labs team, Stichting ZK Sync or any other entity.
+Listing of a token on zkSync does not represent an endorsement for this token by the Matter Labs team, Stichting ZK Sync or any other entity.
 We do not have competence and authority to analyze the token business model and smart contract security guarantees of a particular token.
 Please use any token on your own risk and judgement.